oulib-swc/ouswc_workshop_helps/README.md

     * A markdown template file for use in preparing the final workshop report to be sent in to the Carpentry Foundation after a workshop has been hosted.
 * ou_template_etherpad.etherpad and ou_template_etherpad.html
     * This template file is uploaded prior to a workshop to the workshop's etherpad.
 Careful here as you can only import once a etherpad extension file.
 Importing the html file will require some editing of the etherpad contents after imprort.
+ * pr_course_announcement_email.md
+ 	* Example email text for promoting a workshop, stressing the *beginner* learner.
+Links for workshop and contacts need to be added.
+Double check that info is current.

 ##### Programs/software